bkmxer/DEPT-assignment/README.md

 # Assignment #
 _We have formulated an assignment to test your technical knowledge.
 The assignment is specifically made to see how you would integrate a new feature into an existing setup.
 This means you do not need to setup the project from scratch and it already consists of a builder (if you feel like improving it - add webpack for example - we encourage that of course)._

 You have 8 to 16 hours to complete the assignment.
 If no completion date has been agreed on with you, try to complete the assignment within a week.
-Put your code on a public git repository and send us the link to your repository where we can find both the source code and the compiled version.
-That means no ZIP files.
+Put your code on a __public git repository__ and send us the link to your repository where we can find both the source code and the compiled version.
+That means __no ZIP files__.
 And please make sure that we can run the code on our computers by including a readme.

 __Let's get started!__